Sexual harassment in investment banking

 Maybe we can call some of this “innocent banter” or “boys playing around”.
 But you didn’t think it stopped there, did you?

-One of the girls I started with, was given a gift card for sex toys by a much older MD as a thank you for working on a deal.
+One girl in a similar position was given a gift card for sex toys by a much older MD as a thank you for working on a deal.
 She left during her first year.

 I have given up on counting how many times I’ve been asked by colleagues, bosses, and sometimes even clients, to join them for “late night drinks” after an event.
 Some have even been so cocky that they’ve spelled it out and asked if I wanted to come home with them and have sex.

 We didn’t go to a strip club, but we might as well have.
-When we were in the bar later in the evening, my boss started offering everyone some pills similar to Viagra.
+When we were in the bar later in the evening, my boss started offering people around the table some pills similar to Viagra.

 The deepest and darkest